aryzing/hr-notes/tp.md

 // <- ['f', 'o', 'o']
 ```

-`g` is an interator, and the values of the iteration it provides are those yielded by the generator function. `g` is akin to an object with `.next()` method, and the values `.next()` would return are the yielded ones.
+`g` is an iterator, and the values of the iteration it provides are those yielded by the generator function. `g` is akin to an object with `.next()` method, and the values `.next()` would return are the yielded ones.

 `g` is also iterable.
 This means that object `g` not only has something similar to a `.next()` method, but it also has a `@@iterator` method.
 This method must return an iterator, and it turns out the iterator it returns is `g` itself.